tc39/proposal-first-class-protocols/README.md

 1. Should interfaces be immutable prototype exotic objects?
 Frozen?
 1. Do we want to have interfaces inherit from some `Interface.prototype` object so they can be abstracted over?
+1. Is there a way we can make `super` properties and `super` calls work?

 ## Relationship to similar features